iCodeWalker/r3f-env-and-staging/readme.md

         Note : Drei created "presets" that will take the files directly from the Poly Haven.
 So we don't even have to download the file for having environment map.

         Create a mesh inside the environment to have custom environment side for lighting and behaviour.

+        We can use LightFormer instead of mesh to have better color range for lighting the scene.